dexta/bottleTemp/README.md

 simple CDN based bootstrap and jquery index.html, no other local files needed.

 # handlebars
-little more advanced handlebars template excample
+little more advanced handlebars template excample.

 # grunt
+plus a grundfile with verythink, cream and cherry on top.